karenyyng/ElGordo_paper1/README.md

 Paper to be submitted to MNRAS in mid March

-Aimming for a review on Feb 11 among group members and Davis collaborators on the methodology and results sections.
+Aimming for another review in late Feb among group members and Davis collaborators for finalizing the methodology and results sections.

 Computation Tasks sorted by priority
 =====